 Ways to Give Today

-You can make a gift online today by clicking here.
+Make a gift online now by clicking below:

 Call our toll-free gift line at: (877) 231-0455

 Or mail a check to: Ripon College Office of Advancement P.O.
 Box 248 Ripon, WI 54971